sawyerwatts/Checklists/app.md

 ## Security

-- Obvious stuff, like SQL and command injection.
 - Could any of the input vectors be able to execute a DOS attack, even accidentally?
 If so, how would that be done?
+- Obvious stuff, like SQL and command injection
+- There's a lot here so good luck

 ## Scalability and SLAs